nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-excel-cluster-hpcpack.md

     # remove the compute node role for head node to make sure the Excel workbook won’t run on head node
         Get-HpcNode -GroupName HeadNodes | Set-HpcNodeState -State offline | Set-HpcNode -Role BrokerNode

-    # total number of nodes in the deployment including the head node and compute nodes
+    # total number of nodes in the deployment including the head node and compute nodes, which should match the number specified in the XML configuration file
         $TotalNumOfNodes = 19

         $ErrorActionPreference = 'SilentlyContinue'